 - Visits Brian House children and families when they are in hospital for a prolonged period

-- Gives support at and around the time of a child or young person’s death, along with other services such as the Linden Centre
+- Gives support around the time of a child or young person’s death, along with other services such as the Linden Centre

-- Works with others to ensure children are reviewed
+- Works with others to ensure children are regularly reviewed

-Your child can be considered for our Outreach Service as long as you fit our Brian House Hospice criteria.
-This means you require care at the end of life or support for a period of time, possibly due to major surgery or prolonged hospitalisation or illness.
+A child can be considered for our Outreach service as long as they fit our Brian House criteria.
+This means families who may require care at the end of life or specialist support for a period of time, possibly due to major surgery or prolonged hospitalisation or illness.

-Our dedicated team comprises two senior children’s nurses.
-This combined experience includes oncology, medical, caring for children with special needs and caring for children in a hospice.
-We work alongside our wider Brian House team and other professionals and strive to provide your child with holistic, physical, psychological, emotional and spiritual individualised care.
+Our team comprises a senior nurse with broad experience of caring for children with special needs and looking after children in a hospice.
+She works alongside our wider Brian House team to provide each child with physical, psychological, emotional and spiritual care.